 Interview the interviewer

-During a parent interview with the headteacher, it can be easy to forget that the application process is mainly about you deciding if the school is right for your child.
+During a parent interview with the headteacher, it can be easy to forget that the application process is mainly about you deciding if this particular prep school is right for your child.
 Don’t be afraid to ask your own questions – here are our top ten for helping you make a final decision about the school:

 With such a crucial decision ahead of you, the most important thing to remember is that you can never be too thorough.
 Don’t be shy to ask as many questions as you need in order get a real sense of the school’s values and take your time before making any final decisions.

-We wish all families the best of luck in choosing a school in which their child will be able to flourish both academically and socially – there really is an ideal school out there for everyone!
+We wish all families the best of luck in finding a prep school placement in which their child will be able to flourish both academically and socially – there really is an ideal school out there for everyone!

 About the Education Consultant

 Judith Aitkin runs Wicked Smart, a company which specialises in providing exam papers and games for children preparing for their school entrance exams.

 William Clarence Education offers unbiased advice on UK School and University Placement, Oxbridge Admissions, US College Applications, UCAS application and extensive support for parents and students in all aspects of preparing for entry to the UK.
 Please contact us on 02074128988 to discuss your particular needs, or email firstname.lastname@example.org